-In addition to platform development at the software level, this project also includes the development of data-driven study cases.
+This project also includes the development of data-driven study cases for China studies.
 They can be published on the platform, shared with remote colleagues for critique and revision, cited in academic publications, and verified by independent reviewers.
 The cases may also be packaged as educational materials for courses and training workshops.

 Even though this platform is focused on China data in the initial phase, the infrastructure and system design is suitable for any region and any geographic scale.
 The same platform can be adapted for other regions or at a global scale, as long as data content is available to support the new geographic focus.